pelias/documentation/add-search-to-a-map.md

 ## Customize the geocoder

-From a technical perspective, Mapzen Search is a web service with that has various API endpoints that allow you to access web resources through a URL.
-Behind the scenes, the geocoder is constructing a URL with the parameters you specify and sending it to the Mapzen Search web service.
+From a technical perspective, Pelias is a web service with that has various API endpoints that allow you to access web resources through a URL.
+Behind the scenes, the geocoder is constructing a URL with the parameters you specify and sending it to the Pelias web service.
 The service returns [human-readable JSON](https://en.wikipedia.org/wiki/JSON), short for JavaScript Object Notation.

-Mapzen.js provides options for customizing the way you interact with the map, and Mapzen Search is also very flexible.
+Mapzen.js provides options for customizing the way you interact with the map, and Pelias is also very flexible.
 Now that you have a map on your page with a Search box, you can add more features to it.
 You need to modify the line defining the geocoder to include additional parameters.

-Up to this point, you have been using the Mapzen Search [\autocomplete](https://mapzen.com/documentation/search/autocomplete/) endpoint, which searches on text as you type it.
+Up to this point, you have been using the Pelias [\autocomplete](https://mapzen.com/documentation/search/autocomplete/) endpoint, which searches on text as you type it.
 In this section, you will switch to the [\search](https://mapzen.com/documentation/search/search/) endpoint to see how it behaves.
 The `autocomplete` functionality helps you find partial matches, whereas `search` prioritizes exact words because it assumes you have finished typing when you perform the query.

 If you look at your browser's developer tools console as you are doing this, you can see the query URL changes from `https://search.mapzen.com/v1/autocomplete?text=` to `https://search.mapzen.com/v1/search?text=` to reflect the `search` endpoint.

-Although you will not be using it in this tutorial, [\reverse](https://mapzen.com/documentation/search/reverse/) is another common Mapzen Search endpoint.
+Although you will not be using it in this tutorial, [\reverse](https://mapzen.com/documentation/search/reverse/) is another common Pelias endpoint.
 It performs reverse geocoding to find the address at a given coordinate location.
-You can find a listing of all the endpoints and parameters in the [Mapzen Search documentation](https://mapzen.com/documentation/search/).
+You can find a listing of all the endpoints and parameters in the [Pelias documentation](https://mapzen.com/documentation/search/).

 1. Add a variable to allow you to set options for the geocoder.
 Inside the script tags, and above the geocoder line, add this block.